davidmanangan/PriceFormatter/README.md

 ```

-Alternatively, inside the project directory, using Java, type the following command in the terminal to run the packaged JAR file.
+Alternatively, using Java, go inside the project directory and execute the following command to run the packaged JAR file.

 ```
 $ java -jar target/priceformatter-0.0.1-SNAPSHOT.jar